pertusa/programming2/strings/strings.md

 char cad[]={'h','e','l','l','o'};
 ```

-... then we would be declaring an array of five characters with the elements `'h'`,`'e'`,`'l'`,`'l'` and `'o'`, but it would not be considered a "well-formed" array of characters, since it would not end with the null character.
-Therefore, we could not correctly use it with the functions provided by the C and C++ language to handle character arrays \(as we will detail below in this same unit\).
+... then we would be declaring an array of five characters containing `'h'`,`'e'`,`'l'`,`'l'` and `'o'`, but it would not be considered a "well-formed" array of characters, since it would not end with the null character.
+Therefore, we could not correctly use the functions provided by the C and C++ language to handle character arrays \(as we will detail below in this unit\).

 As it also happens with arrays of other types, it is not necessary to use all the space reserved for the array of characters.